If you’re here, it’s because you’re interested in learning more about music genres.

 Hip-hop is often characterized by a backing “beat,” typically in the form of a sample or loop.
 Some artists and producers do make their own beats, though, and when it comes to acts like Beastie Boys, they even played their own instruments.

 Vocals typically appear in the form of rhythmic yelling, chanting, or what is commonly known as “rapping” or even “spitting rhymes.”
 This is known as rap music.

-More popular hip-hop musicians:
+More popular rap and hip-hop musicians:

 - Ice Cube